Supporting and celebrating healthier, more loving and meaningful lives and families, free from addiction, one day and hug at a time!

-The Virtual Family Program is intended to support the families and friends of a person struggling with a substance use disorder.
-Through a combination of presentations, Q&A, peer feedback and application of new concepts, the family program strives to create an interactive, supportive learning and processing environment.
+Native American Family Program is intended to support the families and friends of a person struggling with a substance use disorder.
+Through a combination of presentations, Q&A, peer feedback and application of new concepts, the family program strives to create an interactive, supportive learning and processing environment, where families are able to gain insight and skills.

 Recommended Books